Asahi Kanji (English) application for Android™

 The Flashcards

-For a more detailed explanation of these orders and levels, please read the specific page levels-jlpt.
+For a more detailed explanation of these orders and levels, see the specific page levels-jlpt.

-The database contains all 2136 Jōyō kanji (regular-use characters) of the official list issued in 2010 by the Japanese Ministry of Education. + five from the previous list.
+The database contains all 2136 Jōyō kanji (regular-use characters) of the official list issued in 2010 by the Japanese Ministry of Education and five from the previous list.

 Suggestion on how to use the flashcards: